Chanel flags growth in luxury watchmaking with stake in parts maker Kenissi

-PARIS (Reuters) - French fashion house Chanel said on Monday that it aimed to strengthen its position in luxury watchmaking with recent investments including in small Swiss parts maker Kenissi.
+PARIS, Jan 7 (Reuters) - French fashion house Chanel said on Monday that it aimed to strengthen its position in luxury watchmaking with recent investments in timepiece parts makers including small Swiss firm Kenissi.

-“The size of our investment has not changed and remains at 20 percent,” Chanel said in emailed comments on Monday, adding it was publicizing its holding ahead of the Baselworld trade fair in March.
-Kenissi makes automatic movements that will be integrated into a new Chanel watch due out then.
+On Monday, Chanel also announced it had taken a stake in Kenissi but declined to comment on whether it was now lifting its holding further with an additional investment, or making last year’s purchase public ahead of the Baselworld trade fair in March 2019.

+Kenissi makes automatic movements that will be integrated into a new Chanel watch due out then, Chanel said.

 As well as selling high-end watches under its own brand - like a $11,000 ‘Code Coco’ model made with ceramic and diamonds - Chanel has a smattering of stakes in other watchmakers including French label Bell & Ross and Swiss peer Romain Gauthier.